-The STP will aim to cover all aspects of TfN's activities.
-For roads, that encompasses the North's major road network.
-For rail, it will cover the entire rail network in the North of England, both long distance and local, for passenger and freight as all constituent parts of the North's rail network contribute to the delivery of the required pan-Northern connectivity.
+The Strategic Transport Plan is guided by TfN's vision of a thriving North of England where modern transport connections drive economic growth and support an excellent quality of life.
+The Strategic Transport Plan covers all aspects of TfN's activities.
+For roads, that encompasses the North's Major Road Network.
+The updated Long Term Rail Strategy will be the rail component of the STP and will cover the entire rail network in the North of England, both long distance and local, for passenger and freight as all constituent parts of the North's rail network contribute to the delivery of the required pan-Northern connectivity.

-TfN is working towards the publication of the Draft Strategic Transport Plan and TfN Investment Programme for public consultation in autumn 2017, alongside the establishment of TfN as the first Sub-National Transport Body in England.
-The STP, and its supporting evidence including this Report, will be used as a platform with which to agree how the Government, Network Rail, Highways England and High Speed Two (HS2) Ltd work with Northern Partners to deliver investment that can transform the economy of the North.
+The Strategic Transport Plan, and its supporting evidence including this Report, will be used as a platform with which to agree how the Government, Network Rail, Highways England and High Speed Two (HS2) Ltd work with Northern Partners to deliver investment that can transform the economy of the North.

-In developing the STP, TfN has commissioned a significant amount of new evidence, as illustrated in Figure 1.1, and summarised below:
+In developing the Strategic Transport Plan, TfN commissioned a significant amount of new evidence, as illustrated in Figure 1.1, and summarised below:

+- Northern Powerhouse Independent Economic Review

 - Economic Growth and Transport Demand Analysis.

 - Integrated Sustainability Appraisal.

-- Integrated Rail Report.
+- Initial Integrated Rail Report

+- Long Term Rail Strategy

 - Major Roads Report.

 - Enhanced Freight and Logistics Analysis.

-- Independent International Connectivity Commission Report.
+- Independent International Connectivity

+Commission Report.